-4.1.
+4.1.1.
 Athletic Tickets

-Athletic ticket information, such as prices, location, and payroll deduction, can be obtained from the Athletic Ticket Office.
+Athletic ticket information, such as prices, location, and payroll deduction, can be obtained from the Athletic Ticket Office26.

-4.2.
+4.1.2.
 Identification Card

-Each faculty member is provided an Identification Card at no charge.
-Cards will be issued through Human Resources.
+Each faculty member is provided an Identification card at no charge.
+Cards will be issued through the Human Resources27 department.
 Lost or damaged cards may be replaced for a fee.
-Contact the Warhawk ID Card Services (WIDS) for details.
+Contact the Student Activity Control System (SACS)28 for details.

-4.3.
+4.1.3.
 Concerts and Events Tickets

-University Concerts and Artistic Events bring to the region musical and dramatic cultural programs of the highest professional quality, from both local and touring artists.
+University Concerts and Artistic Events bring to the area musical and dramatic cultural programs of the highest professional quality from local and touring companies.
 The campus is alive with a wide variety of artistic events.
-For event and ticket information, consult the University Master Calendar
+For event and ticket information contact the following: